-My work as a composer and a computer music researcher creates new connections among composers, performers, and listeners, using technology to experiment with the ways in which music is created, performed, and heard.
+My work as a composer and a computer music researcher creates new connections among composers, performers, and listeners, using technology to experiment with the ways in which we create, perform, hear, and learn about music.

-I recently spoke at TedX Georgia Tech about my work.
+I spoke at TedX Georgia Tech about my work.
 Here's a video of the presentation.